Skip to main content

 Microsoft Bot Framework Connector

-Microsoft Bot Framework Manage conversational interactions across platforms using Microsoft Bot Framework
+Microsoft Bot Framework Manage conversations, messages, and activities in Microsoft Bot Framework.

 Connections